 My work focuses on the food, culture, travel, and history of Latin America with a particular focus on Mexico.
 I write from an on-the-ground perspective to tell people-focused stories.
+Current author of the Louis Vuitton Mexico City Guide and Associate editor of LuxuryLatinAmerica.com & PerceptiveTravel.com.
+Find me on Substack for the Latest & Greatest from the Mexico City Streets.

 A touch of Seoul: Where to find Mexico City’s authentic Korean food